 Because we live in a rural area with a community forest as our backyard, seeing wildlife on campus is not uncommon.
 Raccoons, deer, foxes and other such mammals are regularly seen on campus.
 While none of these animals pose a threat to humans, any wild animal can be potentially dangerous and should be avoided.
 So as to not attract unnecessary attention to the resident halls please dispose trash in designated areas and check to make certain trash can lids are closed tightly.

 Mountain lions are very shy creatures and are rarely seen.
 However, they have been spotted in the community forest on occasion and in the woods behind the Canyon and Creekview.
 Should you have an encounter with a mountain lion, DO NOT turn and run away.
-Give the animal its space, shout or yell at it, this will likely cause it to move along on its way.
+Give the animal its space, and shout or yell at it.
+This will likely cause the mountain lion to move along on its way.
 Be sure to contact UPD if you have an encounter or spot a mountain lion on campus.